lingyicute/StarryFilesNT/Documentation/User/Sphinx/menus/go/back.rst

 than once.
 As **Back** or **Forward** is used (either from the **Go** menu or the :doc:`Main toolbar <../../toolbars/main>`), items in history are *re-distributed* between the *Back history* and *Forward history*;
-Explorer++ maintains histories in both directions.
+StarryFiles++ maintains histories in both directions.